Collecting duct system

 The collecting duct system of the kidney consists of a series of tubules and ducts that physically connect nephrons to a minor calyx or directly to the renal pelvis.
-The collecting duct system is the last part of nephron and participates in electrolyte and fluid balance through reabsorption and excretion, processes regulated by the hormones aldosterone and vasopressin (antidiuretic hormone).
+The collecting duct participates in electrolyte and fluid balance through reabsorption and excretion, processes regulated by the hormones aldosterone and vasopressin (antidiuretic hormone).

 There are several components of the collecting duct system, including the connecting tubules, cortical collecting ducts, and medullary collecting ducts.

 Structure

 Segments

 The segments of the system are as follows:

 Connecting tubule

 With respect to the renal corpuscle, the connecting tubule (CNT, or junctional tubule, or arcuate renal tubule) is the most proximal part of the collecting duct system.
 It is adjacent to the distal convoluted tubule, the most distal segment of the renal tubule.
 Connecting tubules from several adjacent nephrons merge to form cortical collecting tubules, and these may join to form cortical collecting ducts (CCD).
 Connecting tubules of some juxtamedullary nephrons may arch upward, forming an arcade.
 It is this "arcuate" feature which gives the tubule its alternate name.

 The connecting tubule derives from the metanephric blastema, but the rest of the system derives from the ureteric bud.
 Because of this, some sources group the connecting tubule as part of the nephron, rather than grouping it with the collecting duct system.

 The initial collecting tubule is a segment with a constitution similar as the collecting duct, but before the convergence with other tubules.

 The "cortical collecting ducts" receive filtrate from multiple initial collecting tubules and descend into the renal medulla to form medullary collecting ducts.

 It participates in the regulation of water and electrolytes, including sodium, and chloride.
 The CNT is sensitive to both isoprotenerol (more so than the cortical collecting ducts) and antidiuretic hormone (less so than the cortical collecting ducts), the latter largely determining its function in water reabsorption.